Page Content

 Visiting Medical Student Clerkship Program

-This four-week clinical rotation at one of Mayo Clinic's campuses in Arizona, Florida, or Minnesota can be subsidized by a $2,500 diversity scholarship.
+This four-week clinical rotation at one of Mayo Clinic's campuses in Arizona, Florida, or Minnesota can be subsidized by a $2,500 scholarship.
 Visiting medical students become active members of a multidisciplinary health care team and attend teaching rounds and conferences, take patient histories, perform physical examinations, and assist with operating room and other procedures.

 Wilson Scholars Program